Clinical Social Worker

 I have always been deeply curious about people: the stories we tell, the stories we don’t tell, and the deeper dynamics going on beneath the surface of our daily lives.

-Originally from the US, I moved to Israel in 2010 and since then I have worked in both English and Hebrew.
 In addition to my private practice I have spent over a decade working in the public sector offering therapy, case management, therapeutic work with parents, and short-term crisis intervention.
-Outside the therapy room I love a good TV series, a quality book, and the ocean.
+Outside the therapy room I love a good TV series, a quality book, and swimming in the ocean.

 I believe therapy is a collaboration: I bring the expertise of my professional training and clinical experience, while you bring the expertise of knowing yourself as no one else can.
-Together we explore the areas that feel stuck and identify obstacles that are blocking you from being where you’d like to be.
+Together we explore the areas that feel stuck and identify obstacles that are blocking you from going where you'd like to go.